adambrikman/connect4/README.md

 Once the board is full, the player(s) may choose press the 'Play Again' button, resulting in a reset of the board.

-<h4>Note:<h4>
+<h4>Note:</h4>
 The game may be played either locally or on Heroku.

-If you choose to play on Heroku, please note that due to the poetry API using
-HTTP instead of HTTPS, your browser will not display the poetry on the right-hand side panel unless you allow unsafe scripts.
+If you choose to play on Heroku, please note that due to the poetry API using HTTP instead of HTTPS, your browser will not display the poetry on the right-hand side panel unless you allow unsafe scripts.

 As such, it is recommended you play the game locally.

+If you still would like to play this game on Herokue, please visit: https://react-connect-4-and-poetry.herokuapp.com/
 <!-- /DESCRIPTION -->

 <!-- Download/ -->